 |*Includes weight of trailer, boat and gear.|

 Leveling your trailer: Your trailer needs to be level fore and aft so the weight is distributed properly and the trailer handles the way it should, but the trailer hitch receiver on your particular tow vehicle is unlikely to be at the same height as the trailer tongue.
 To level your towing rig, we sell ball mounts made with different amounts of “drop” which is the distance from the top of the shank to the top of the ball platform which lowers the actual towing ball the amount needed (between 3/4" and 8").
 Most are reversible; turn the ball mount upside down to add “rise” if your trailer is higher than the car’s receiver.

 Why it’s important: A trailer with improperly balanced weight may “fishtail,” swaying from side to side as it moves down the highway, creating excessive loads on both tow vehicle and trailer, increasing gas consumption or even causing an accident.
 Guard against fishtailing by making sure the weight load of your trailer is properly distributed.
-The weight on your trailer’s hitch ball (when the trailer tongue is parallel to the ground) should equal 7% to 12% of the weight of the loaded trailer.
+The weight on your trailer’s hitch ball (when the trailer tongue is parallel to the ground) should equal 7 to 12 percent of the weight of the loaded trailer.

 Check the information supplied by the trailer manufacturer to see if there is a specific percentage for your particular model.
 For example, if the gross weight of trailer, boat and gear is 1,500 pounds, the weight on the tongue should not be more than 180 pounds, nor less than 105 pounds.
 (Some auto manufacturers say that tongue weight should not exceed 200 pounds when using a weight-carrying hitch with full-size cars).

-Tongue Weight (TW) of up to 300lb. can be measured on a household scale by resting the trailer coupler on the scale and placing the scale on a box so that the coupler is at its normal towing height.
+Tongue Weight (TW) of up to 300 pounds can be measured on a household scale by resting the trailer coupler on the scale and placing the scale on a box so that the coupler is at its normal towing height.
 The trailer must be fully loaded and level.